Written by Peter Shaffer

 The producer says, “let me change a line or two”

 And a little bit of something can look awfully good to you And you want to scream, but you gotta keep it all inside.
 When you’re trying to make a living,

 There ain’t no such thing as pride…

 Amadeus is filmed beautifully.
-I loved the lighting as it came across more natural in the settings used from the actual places Mozart once roamed in Austria.
-Overall the cinematography is stunning and worth appreciating in it‘s own right.
+I loved the lighting as it came across as more natural in the settings used from the actual places Mozart once roamed in Austria.
+Overall the cinematography is stunning and worth appreciating in its own right.
 Of course, the music is terrific.
-Although I never took any formal music courses in his music, it’s easy to feel an appreciation for the brilliance of his work as well as the volume of it.
+Although I never took any formal music courses in his music, it’s easy to feel an appreciation for the brilliance of his work as well as its volume.
 It’s performed in the film by Academy of St. Martin in the Fields and they do a brilliant job.

 Credit also goes to Director Milos Forman.
 He brought together a cast of virtual unknowns at the time and resisted the urge to use a big-name orchestra.
 The combination came together under his direction quite well.
 I think well-known actors would have taken away from the production rather than adding to it.

 If you don’t think you’d like a movie like this, I urge you to give it a try.
 I enjoyed it a lot more than I thought I would.
 The acting is terrific, the story is interesting ad surprisingly relates well to the music business today.
 The performances by the two leads are outstanding.